 - Save the information you used to create your FSA ID.
 You’ll need your FSA ID later when accessing the FAFSA application.

 - During the application process, if you and your parent(s) filed a 2022 federal tax return, you will be asked to consent to share IRS tax data with the U.S. Department of Education.
 This direct data exchange process reduces the steps you and your family will need to take in completing the FAFSA.
-Ahead of the December FAFSA opening, gather tax returns and bank statements for easy reference.
+Before starting your FAFSA, gather tax returns and bank statements for easy reference.